Bamiayo17/alx-low_level_programming/0x05-pointers_arrays_strings/README.md

 3. I do not fear computers.
 I fear the lack of them mandatory
 Write a function that prints a string, followed by a new line, to stdout.

+4. I can only go one way.
+I've not got a reverse gear mandatory
+Write a function that prints a string, in reverse, followed by a new line.